omikay/omikay/README.md

 ### Hello, World!
 Omid here.

 I'm a product person striving to make life easier and more pleasant for people by understanding their pain points and building user-centric solutions.

+I'm dedicated to empowering industries, starting from water treatment, with AI, that's why I'm building **[Clewas](https://www.clewas.com)** to help water treatment facilities running UF and RO membranes save costs and boost production.

 In my latest role as a **Product Manager** at **[Nito Labs](https://nitolabs.com)**, I managed a cross-functional team of product designers and developers to build a mobile-first, multifunctional, self-custodial digital wallet, **[Pino](https://pino.xyz/)**, enabling interaction with top decentralized finance (DeFi) protocols with maximum accessibility and efficiency.